 Do Some Golf Balls Last Longer Than Others?

-A common question for people looking for the best possible value golf ball.
+This a common question for people looking for the best possible value golf ball.
 The most famous and endorsed golf ball is arguably the Titleist Pro V1, a favorite of many professional players for its distance and innovative 4-piece design.

 If stored correctly it will last a very long time however it’s hard to say for certain how much better one brand of golf balls will last compared to others.